Da-Real-Kryall/gol-screensaver/README.md

     cd /path/to/gol-screensaver/
     ```

-3. Run the make command to execute the makefile and compile everything.
+3. Use cargo to compile and execute everything:
     ```bash
     cargo run --release
     ```